Defmc/moneta/moneta/README.md

 ```

 ## I don't want `trace` in my release builds.
 How do I disable it?
 There isn't ~yet~ a good way to enable/disable specific features in different profiles.
 You'll need to set `default-features` to `false` and define which features you want.
-Ex:
+E.g:
 ```toml
 [dependencies]
 moneta_fn = { version = "*", default-features = false, features = ["cache", "count", "time"] }